 The way in which the Western world manufactures food has changed.
 For allergies or intolerances it means additional warning labels:

-- Scientific research claim that there is a strong correlation between this increase and processed food.
+- Scientific research claims that there is a strong correlation between this increase and processed food.

 - Peanut allergies in US children doubled from 1997 to 2002, but there is no indication that the consumption of peanuts—or the awareness of food allergies—increased as significantly during the same period.
 Instead, changes in food manufacturing might be to blame.